23.10 Binary vs. Library Crates

 or.dylib

-) intended to be used as a dependency by other crates.
+) intended to be used as a dependency by other packages.
 They typically have asrc/lib.rs

 file as their crate root.cargo new <name> --lib

-A single package can contain both a library and one or more binaries:
+A single package can contain both a library crate and one or more binary crates:

 src/lib.rs